 One of the candidates for a displaced SMBH is the giant elliptical galaxy M87, which contains one of the nearest and most studied galactic nuclei (AGN).
-Previous work on the displacement of the SMBH of M87 had given results which were very different from one another, and therefore confusing.
-However a new study, by a student at the University of La Laguna, Elena López Návas, has produced new data which suggest that the SMBH in this galaxy is in its equilibrium position, and that the displacements found previously were due to variations in the centre of production of light, the “photocentre” caused by outbursts from its relativistic jet, a flow of material which is expelled from close to the surface of the black hole at velocities close to that of light.
+Previous work on the displacement of the SMBH of M87 had given results that were very different from one another, and therefore confusing.
+However, a new study, by a student at the University of La Laguna, Elena López Návas, has produced new data which suggest that the SMBH in this galaxy is in its equilibrium position, and that the displacements found previously were due to variations in the center of production of light, the “photocenter” caused by outbursts from its relativistic jet, a flow of material which is expelled from close to the surface of the black hole at velocities close to that of light.

-“As a result of what we have found, we realised that the images which appeared to show a displacement of the centre of the galaxy were taken at an epoch when M87 had a major outburst, which could be measured over the whole range of the electromagnetic spectrum” adds Almudena Prieto Escudero, co-author of the article and a researcher at the Instituto de Astrofísica de Canarias (IAC).
+“As a result of what we have found, we realized that the images which appeared to show a displacement of the center of the galaxy were taken at an epoch when M87 had a major outburst, which could be measured over the whole range of the electromagnetic spectrum” adds Almudena Prieto Escudero, co-author of the article and a researcher at the Instituto de Astrofísica de Canarias (IAC).
 This outburst took place between the years 2003 and 2007 in a knot within the jet known as HST-1, the closest knot to the nucleus of M87.
 While this outburst lasted, this knot increased in brightness so much that it even outshone the nucleus itself.
-“A time series analysis of the displacements of the centre of the galaxy show that this outburst is related to the change in the position of the photocentre” explains the astrophysicist “but afterwards the photocentre and the nucleus were in the same place, so that we inferred that the nucleus and the black hole were always in the same place, which is the potential mínimum at the centre of the galaxy”.
+“A time series analysis of the displacements of the center of the galaxy show that this outburst is related to the change in the position of the photocenter” explains the astrophysicist “but afterward the photocenter and the nucleus were in the same place, so that we inferred that the nucleus and the black hole were always in the same place, which is the potential mínimum at the center of the galaxy”.

 Article: E. López-Navas y M. A. Prieto (2018).
 The photocentre-AGN displacement: Is M87 actually harbouring a displaced supermassive black hole?, Monthly Notices of the Royal Astronomical Society, sty2148, https://doi.org/10.1093/mnras/sty2148